If you are shopping mortgage lenders, you may have noticed several different types of mortgage programs out there.

 The conventional 97 loan is basically just like a traditional conventional loan.
 However, instead of needing a large down payment of 5%-20%, conventional 97 loans require just a 3% down payment.
 That lower than even FHA loans require.
 You will need a 640 credit score or higher.
 PMI is still required with down payments of less than 20%.
 However, PMI is dropped after the LTV reaches 78%.

-You have several options for the term of mortgage you want. fixed rate, or an adjustable rate mortgage..
+You have several options for the term of the mortgage you want.
+Fixed-rate, or an adjustable-rate mortgage.

 - Fixed-rate mortgage loans are the most common type of mortgage terms available.
-With a fixed rate term your interest rate and monthly mortgage payment will remain the same throughout the life of the loan.
-Fixed rates are great because you know what expect, your payment or interest rate will never increase.
+With a fixed-rate term, your interest rate and monthly mortgage payment will remain the same throughout the loan’s life.
+Fixed rates are great because you know what expect; your payment or interest rate will never increase.

-- Adjustable-rate mortgage loans start off with a low initial interest rate which adjust to a larger interest rate year after year.
+- Adjustable-rate mortgage loans start with a low initial interest rate, adjusting to a larger interest rate year after year.

 15 year fixed rate mortgage

-Best term for people: With high consistent income and large amount of reserves
+The best term for people: With high consistent income and a large amount of reserves

-With a 15 year fixed rate mortgage you will get a rate that is about 1% lower than a 30 year mortgage.
-While you will be paying less interest, the total monthly mortgage payment will be higher than with a 30 year term.
+With a 15 year fixed-rate mortgage, you will get a rate that is about 1% lower than a 30-year mortgage.
+While you will be paying less interest, the total monthly mortgage payment will be higher than a 30-year term.

-A 15 year term is best for people who have a high income that is fairly consistent and with a good amount of savings.
-The problem with 15 year terms is the higher monthly payment.
-If you struggle financial for any reason you may not be able to pay the higher payment.
+A 15-year term is best for people who have a high income that is fairly consistent and with a good amount of savings.
+The problem with 15-year terms is the higher monthly payment.
+If you struggle financially for any reason, you may not be able to pay the higher payment.

 30 year fixed rate mortgage

-If you’re low on savings and your income fluctuates then the lower monthly payment of a 30 year mortgage is the best option.
-Even if you want to pay off your loan early you can.
-Just make occasional payments toward the principle balance.
+If you’re low on savings and your income fluctuates, then the lower monthly payment of a 30-year mortgage is the best option.
+Even if you want to pay off your loan early, you can.
+Just make occasional payments toward the principal balance.

-Best term for people: Who plan on staying in the home for less than 5 years, or plan on paying off the mortgage within 5 years.
+The best term for people: Who plan on staying in the home for less than 5 years or plan on paying off the mortgage within 5 years.

-If you’re certain you will be staying in the property for less than 5 years then a 5/1 ARM is a great way to save money.
-The initial rate for the first 5 years is often very low, after 5 years the rate balloons to a much higher rate every year after that.
-However, if you’re unsure how long you’ll be staying in the home a fixed rate is probably a better option.
+If you’re certain you will be staying in the property for less than 5 years, then a 5/1 ARM is a great way to save money.
+The initial rate for the first 5 years is often very low; after 5 years, the rate balloons to a much higher rate every year after that.
+However, if you’re unsure how long you’ll stay in the home, a fixed rate is probably a better option.
 Comparing 5-1 ARM vs. fixed rate.

 How to choose the right type of mortgage for you?

 Choosing the right type of home loan program is not always as easy as it seems.
-If you do have a credit score below 620 then FHA is your best bet to get approved for a home loan.
-However, if your score is 620 or higher you have many more choices available.
+If you have a credit score below 620, then FHA is your best bet to get approved for a home loan.
+However, if your score is 620 or higher, you have many more choices available.

 Finding the best home loan is very important.
 Finding the best online mortgage lender is just as important.
-As an experienced loan officer can help you navigate through all the mortgage programs helping you find the right fit for you.
+An experienced loan officer can help you navigate through all the mortgage programs to find the right fit for you.